 Pros

-The Dell XPS 17 (9730) is one of the largest and most powerful creative laptops available.
+The Dell XPS 17 (9730) is a good laptop for making music.
 Equipped with up to a 13th Gen Intel Core i9 processor, NVIDIA RTX 4070/4080 GPU, and options for up to 64GB DDR5 RAM and 4TB SSD, it's built for demanding audio and video production.
 Its expansive 17-inch UHD+ display makes arranging complex DAW projects easy, while premium build quality ensures long-term durability.

 Pros

-The Acer Aspire Go 15 is a budget-friendly laptop that still provides enough performance for beginner music producers.
+The Acer Aspire Go 15 is a budget-friendly laptop for music production.
 Powered by 13th Gen Intel Core processors, DDR5 memory, and SSD storage, it offers reliable speed for lightweight DAW work and everyday tasks.
 At this price, it's one of the most affordable options on this list, making it a great entry-level choice for students or newcomers to music production.

 Pros

-The Lenovo ThinkPad P1 Gen 7 is a true mobile workstation designed for demanding creators and professionals.
-Featuring Intel Core Ultra processors, NVIDIA RTX Ada or GeForce GPUs, and support for up to 64GB LPDDR5x memory and 8TB SSD storage, it's built for the heaviest DAW sessions and creative workloads.
-With ISV certifications, a stunning 16-inch display, and advanced cooling, it offers both raw performance and workstation reliability.
+The Lenovo ThinkPad P1 Gen 7 is a true mobile workstation and a powerful laptop for making music, designed for demanding creators and professionals.
+Featuring Intel Core Ultra processors, NVIDIA RTX Ada or GeForce GPUs, and support for up to 64GB LPDDR5x memory and 8TB SSD storage, it’s built to handle heavy DAW sessions and complex creative workloads with ease.
+With ISV certifications, a stunning 16-inch display, and advanced cooling, it delivers both raw performance and the reliability professionals expect.

 Pros